PolymathNetwork/polymesh_docs/Polymesh/docs/poly-bridge.md

 ## Overview

-The bridge lets holders of Ethereum POLY tokens carry those tokens over to our brand new Polymesh chain.
 Since the Polymath team committed to building a securities blockchain on Substrate, development has shifted focus away from Ethereum.
+To support existing and future Poly holders, the team has created the bridge.
+At the time of writing the bridge lets holders of Kovan POLY tokens carry those tokens over to our brand new Aldebaran testnet.
+When the Polymesh mainnet launches, it is going to be bridged with the Ethereum mainnet.

 Carrying the tokens over follows the standard *lock and mint* process.
 First, Ethereum tokens are locked indefinitely by the Ethereum smart contract.
 Then, native tokens are minted on the Polymesh side.